 There are a number of tools available that can make it much easier to find availability.
 I particularly like the British Airways Reward Flight Finder tool where you can search for 3 destinations at once for a whole year ahead.
-A fairly new tool is the BA Redemption finder website.
-With this, you can search for availability to a destination for a whole year and set up alerts for when availability changes.
-It is free if you are happy to accept alert updates every 24 hours or £3 a month for hourly alerts.
-One drawback of the site is that if a city has multiple airports you can only search for the city, not a specific airport.

 The British Airways reward flight categories to search for are:

 - First Class Award — “Z” class